CDLUC3/ezid/templates/doc/apidoc.2.rst

   who: (:unkn) anonymous donor

-CrossRef registration
+Crossref registration
 ---------------------

-A DOI identifier may be registered with `CrossRef`_ `\ `:ext-icon: in addition to being registered with `DataCite`_ `\ `:ext-icon:, thereby making it available to CrossRef's indexing and linking services.
+A DOI identifier may be registered with `Crossref`_ `\ `:ext-icon: in addition to being registered with `DataCite`_ `\ `:ext-icon:, thereby making it available to Crossref's indexing and linking services.
-**Note:** to take advantage of this, both the identifier shoulder and the user making the request must be enabled for CrossRef registration by an EZID administrator.
-In addition, the user must have an account with CrossRef.
+**Note:** to take advantage of this, both the identifier shoulder and the user making the request must be enabled for Crossref registration by an EZID administrator.
+In addition, the user must have an account with Crossref.

-Once registered, an identifier cannot be removed from CrossRef.
-If the identifier's status is set to unavailable (recall `Identifier status`_, above), EZID will prepend "WITHDRAWN" to the title of the resource associated with the identifier, but the identifier remains in CrossRef's systems.
+Once registered, an identifier cannot be removed from Crossref.
+If the identifier's status is set to unavailable (recall `Identifier status`_, above), EZID will prepend "WITHDRAWN" to the title of the resource associated with the identifier, but the identifier remains in Crossref's systems.

-Registering an identifier with CrossRef requires three steps:
+Registering an identifier with Crossref requires three steps:

 1. Set the "_crossref" reserved metadata element to "yes".
-2. Supply CrossRef deposit metadata as the value of the "crossref" element.
+2. Supply Crossref deposit metadata as the value of the "crossref" element.
 3. Set the "_profile" reserved metadata element to "crossref" to support DataCite metadata mapping and to be able to view the